aminmgk/Python_Algorithm/README.md

 5. Enter your selections according to the prompts to complete the shopping process.
 6. View the final output for the total cost and other details.

-You should be able to run the program and simulate a shopping experience for mobile devices, incorporating the various options and functionalities described in the tasks.
+Runing the program will simulate a shopping experience for mobile devices, incorporating the various options and functionalities described in the tasks.